 Blackwater National Wildlife Refuge (NWR), located 12 miles south of Cambridge, Maryland, was established in 1933 as a refuge for migratory waterfowl.
 The refuge includes more than 32,000 acres, composed mainly of rich tidal marsh characterized by fluctuating water levels and variable salinity.
 Other habitats include freshwater ponds, mixed evergreen and deciduous forests, cropland and managed impoundments that are seasonally flooded for waterfowl.

-Blackwater NWR is home to the largest natural population of formerly endangered Delmarva peninsula fox squirrels and is also home to one of the largest breeding population of American bald eagles on the East Coast, north of Florida.
+Blackwater NWR is home to the largest natural population of formerly endangered Delmarva peninsula fox squirrels and is also home to one of the largest breeding population of American bald eagles on the East Coast.

 The refuge contains one-third of Maryland's tidal wetlands, which makes it an ecologically important area within the state.
 These wetlands also provide storm protection to lower Dorchester County, including the town of Cambridge.